What Does It Mean To Be Committed To Your Safety?

 - Electricity & house pressure testing

-Some of the things covered in the NFI Pellet Certification exam include:
+Some of the topics covered in the NFI Pellet Specialist Certification exam include:

 - Pellet fuel combustion & standards

 For more on the NFI and their mission and certification requirements, click here.